siraat-ai-academy/feelings-unwritten/🌠 eks2-creative-glimpses/01-eks2-vision-as-content-writer.md

 ## 🪐 From Confusion to Calling

-For 4 long years, Jamalu swam through the data lakes of cloud, DevOps, AI, and analytics.
+For 4 long years, Eks2 swam through the data lakes of cloud, DevOps, AI, and analytics.
 But the one current he always flowed with?

 ✍️ **Writing.
 Explaining.
 Structuring chaos.